Buy Property in Marbella

 Frequently asked questions about buying in Marbella

-How much does an apartment cost in Marbella?
+How much does it cost to buy property in Marbella?

-Marbella has shown stable to rising prices in recent years, driven by international demand and limited new construction in the most attractive areas.
-As with any investment, you should research the specific area and local supply carefully, but in general the Costa del Sol is considered one of Spain's most robust property markets.
+Marbella has shown stable to rising prices in recent years, driven by international demand on the Costa del Sol.
+In general, the Costa del Sol and Costa Blanca are considered some of Spain's most robust property markets for those who want to buy property in Spain.

-Can I get a mortgage for a property in Marbella as a foreign buyer?
+Can I get a mortgage to buy property in Marbella as a foreign buyer?

 Yes.
 Spanish banks offer loans to non-resident EU citizens, typically up to 60-70% of the appraised value.
 Many international buyers, however, choose to finance via equity in a property in their home country, as it often gives a lower interest rate and simpler administration.

-Which areas in Marbella are best to live in?
+Which areas in Marbella are best to buy property in?

 It depends on your priorities — whether you're looking for proximity to the beach, city life or peace and quiet.
-See our overview of the individual areas in Marbella below to find the best match for your needs.
+See our overview of the individual areas in Marbella to find the best match for your needs and budget.

-How long does it take to buy a property in Marbella?
+How long does it take to buy property in Marbella?

 Need help finding property in Marbella?